FAQs about the Indianapolis Motor Speedway

 Q. What other races have taken place at the Speedway besides the Indianapolis 500?

 A. Automobile and motorcycle races took place at the track in 1909, and more auto racing took place in 1910 before the Indianapolis 500 became the annual event at the facility in 1911, interrupted only by world wars in 1917-18 and 1942-45.
-The Firestone Freedom 100 for the Firestone Indy Lights debuted as part of the Indianapolis 500 schedule in 2003.
+The Freedom 100 for the Indy Lights debuted as part of the Indianapolis 500 schedule in 2003 and the series added a race on the road course in 2013.
+Also in 2013, the Angie’s List Indianapolis Grand Prix debuted on the road course two weeks before the “500.”
+Support races in the Pro Mazda Series and U.S. F2000 were also held.

 Stock cars first raced at the Speedway in the inaugural Brickyard 400 in 1994, a NASCAR event which has taken place annually since then.
-The International Race of Champions series competed annually at the Speedway from 1998-2003 during Allstate 400 at the Brickyard weekend.
+A number of other races have taken place over Brickyard weekend including The International Race of Champions series from 1998-2003, GRAND-AM road racing from 2011-13, NASCAR Nationwide Series Lilly Diabetes 250 since 2012 and TUDOR United SportsCar Championship road racing in 2014.

 In September 2008, motorcycle racing returned to the Speedway with the inaugural Red Bull Indianapolis GP.
-MotoGP, the world's premier motorcycle road racing series, had all three classes, 125 cc, 250cc and the 800cc MotoGP class, compete on a revamped 2.621-mile road course that used two new turn complexes in conjunction with much of the Speedway’s original road course.
-The Red Bull Rookies Cup, a developmental series for teenage riders, also served as a support event.
+MotoGP, the world's premier motorcycle road racing series, competes along with Moto2 and Moto3 on a 2.591-mile road course.
+AMA Pro Road Racing held a support event beginning in 2011.

 Q. Does the Speedway have a golf course?